awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 + AWS Lake Formation
 + AWS OpsWorks

 You can use this condition key to allow or deny access based on whether a request was made by a service\.
-To view an example policy, see [AWS: Denies Access to AWS Based on the Source IP](reference_policies_examples_aws_deny-ip.md)\.
+To view an example policy, see [AWS: Denies access to AWS based on the source IP](reference_policies_examples_aws_deny-ip.md)\.

 ## aws:VpcSourceIp<a name="condition-keys-vpcsourceip"></a>